Mechanical clock suspension spring

 American clocks

 It is a different way of measuring the pendulum length then the German made way.
-Both ways are based on the smallest bob diameter bob.
-If the bob is larger or heavier, the length would be longer than what is stamped.
+The basis for both ways are on the smallest bob diameter.
+If the bob is larger or heavier, the length would be longer than what the stamp indicates.

 No luck